 Is groupthink a correct interpretation of Bernanke's behavior?
 When social psychologists ask whether groupthink explains a certain decision, they closely examine the decision-making process.
 Researchers have identified factors that cause groupthink, based on both historical examples and laboratory experiments, and they tend to interpret an episode as groupthink if these factors are present.
-A number of commonly cited factors were present at the FOMC in 2003 (see my 2012 working paper for more detail on these points).
+We can take this approach in analyzing the FOMC's behavior in 2003.